4DV4NC3M3N7/Analog_Matrix_Multiplication/README.md

 # Analog_Matrix_Multiplication
-Build an analog module that perform multiplication on op-amps
+Build an analog module that perform multiplication on analog mixed with digital circuitry